If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-Chemical treatment for tracheal mites includes the use of menthol crystals, formic acid and various miticides.
+Chemical treatment for tracheal mites includes the use of menthol crystals, formic acid, and various miticides.
 In Europe, various brands of acaricides have been tested and approved for use on tracheal mites.

 Formic acid is highly caustic and difficult to administer.
-Some states do not approve of formic acid and its various brands use in treating tracheal mites.
+Some states do not approve of formic acid and its various brands used in treating tracheal mites.
 Beekeepers are advised to liaise with the relevant department in their state and strive to gain some experience before they can use it for their apiaries.
-Once ready, it is imperative to follow the direction of use as stipulatedout by the manufacturers.
+Once ready, it is imperative to follow the direction of use as stipulated by the manufacturers.

 Apicure™ Formic Acid Gel

 This is a slow-release formulation of 65 percent formic acid in gel form enclosed in a plastic pouch.
 It is recommended as a control measure against tracheal mites as well as Varroa mites.
 Apicure should only be used when there is no surplus honey flow.
-It is a gel that sublimes to release the active ingredient as a vapor, day time temperatures should range from 7 °C (45 °F) to 32 °C (95 °F).
-At lower temperatures, sublimation may not occur, while at a higher temperatures, there may be excess fumes that will suffocate the bees.
+It is a gel that sublimes to release the active ingredient as a vapor, day-time temperatures should range from 7 °C (45 °F) to 32 °C (95 °F).
+At lower temperatures, sublimation may not occur, while at higher temperatures, there may be excess fumes that will suffocate the bees.

 It is important to follow the label directions precisely because of the risks involved in handling the formic acid gel.
 For single-story hives, one Apicure™ gel plastic pouch should be slit to expose the chemical and then placed on the top bars of the frame for three weeks, after which it is removed and discarded.
-Where the colony is double storied, the same procedure should be repeated.
+Where the colony is double-storied, the same procedure should be repeated.
 However, this time the pouch is placed on the top bars of the top story.

 Miteaway II™ is another brand based on formic acid and is used in the control of tracheal mites, preferably during the fall.

-Powdered sulphur is sprinkled onto bees to kill external pests.
+Powdered sulfur is sprinkled onto bees to kill external pests.
 Sulphur powder is burned in a smoker and the sulphur fumes spread into the hive.
 There is evidence of a reduction in external pests when hives are fumigated but the effect on treating tracheal mites is unclear.

 3. Using Essential Oils (Wintergreen Oil-Methyl Salicylate)

-Both field and laboratory tests have shown that some essential oils have antimicrobial, antifungal, insecticidal and miticidal effects on various pest and disease-causing germs.
+Both field and laboratory tests have shown that some essential oils have antimicrobial, antifungal, insecticidal, and miticidal effects on various pest and disease-causing germs.
 Some of these essential oils have been used in treating honey bee diseases and pests, including infestations of tracheal mites.
 There is evidence that the use of essential oils can be effective up to 50-95% for some pests and pathogens.

 Application via Grease Patties

-Essential oils can be delivered to colonies as part of the ingredient in grease patties.
+Essential oils can be delivered to colonies as part of the ingredients in grease patties.
 When patties are being prepared, essential oils can be added to the mixture in appropriate proportions.
 For instance, 3 tablespoons (1.5 ounces) of wintergreen oil (Methyl Salicylate) are added to the sugar-shortening mixture to make the wintergreen oil medicated grease patty.
 Lemon oil medicated grease party can also be made by adding 3 tablespoons of lemon oil to the shortening sugar mixture.
-It is recommended that one piece of (4 Oz) patty be placed on the top bars at the centre of the brood nest.
+It is recommended that one piece of (4 Oz) patty be placed on the top bars at the center of the brood nest.
 This is the position where most bees are likely to make contact with the grease patty.